By Melissa Garnett

-Conservation Officers in the Southeast Area organize a number of youth hunting opportunities for local recent graduates of Hunter Education each year.
-Most students are selected either because of high scores on the Hunter Ed test, or because they were unsuccessful in the draw following their graduation from the Hunter Education program.
-The goal is to continue the spirit of the Hunter Education philosophy of safe, responsible hunting, as well as for students to learn hands-on skills that will set them up for a lifetime.
+Each year, Department of Wildlife Conservation Officers and Hunter Education staff coordinate youth hunting opportunities for local Hunter Education graduates.
+While Department hunting events take place across New Mexico, these four Southeast Area hunts offered local youth the opportunity to harvest antelope, pheasant and Barbary sheep.
+Most students are selected either because of high scores on the Hunter Ed test or because they were unsuccessful in the draw following their graduation from the Hunter Education program.
+The goal is to continue the spirit of the Hunter Education philosophy of safe, responsible hunting, as well as to help students learn hands-on skills that will set them up for a lifetime.

 Generous local landowners in need of depredation, work with officers to set up the hunt.
 Southern New Mexico Safari Club International donates gear the kids need to have success.
 The culmination of much coordinating and planning is a satisfying and memorable weekend for students and Department officers alike.